 It is safe to deliver donations at our hospital sites.
 M Health Fairview has developed curbside donation drop-off procedures to protect you and other members of our community from infection.
-Our process includes a universal masking requirement for all staff and visitors.
+Our safe, touchless process includes a universal masking requirement for all staff and visitors.
 Donations are placed directly into insulated bags to minimize person-to-person contact.

 Researchers do not yet know if COVID-19 can be transmitted via mother’s milk, but limited data collected by the Centers for Disease Control and Prevention suggests that this is not likely.
 In fact, breast milk provides protection against many illnesses and infections.
 Donors are screened for potential diseases – including COVID-19 – by the Minnesota Milk Bank for Babies prior to approval.
 In addition to the screening process, donated mother’s milk is pasteurized, tested, and safely frozen before being redistributed to babies and families, which virtually eliminates the chance of disease transmission.